asuh/front-end-macos/readme.md

 I prefer using the [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2.

 To install beta manually, [download](http://www.sublimetext.com/3) it, open the **.dmg** file, drag-and-drop in the **Applications** folder, you know the drill now.
 Launch the application.

-**Note**: At this point I'm going to create a shortcut on the OS X Dock for both for Sublime Text and iTerm.
-To do so, right-click on the running application and select **Options > Keep in Dock**.
+In the OS X dock, right-click on the running application and select **Options > Keep in Dock**.

 Sublime Text is not free, but I think it has an unlimited "evaluation period".
 Anyhow, we're going to be using it so much that even the seemingly expensive $70 price tag is worth every penny.
 If you can afford it, I suggest you [support](http://www.sublimetext.com/buy) this awesome tool. :)